 - A false positive is an event outcome when IDS has identified an attack but is a false alarm.
-These are counted as an overhead often leading to wastage of time and resources.
+These are counted as overhead, often leading to wastage of time and resources.

 - A false negative is an event outcome when IDS actually missed alerts about the actual attack.
-It is the most serious state of all adding blind spot for security teams.
+It is the most serious state of all, adding a blind spot for security teams.